krzysiek-zgondek/bricks/README.md

 Later on i will set up some kind of medium so that we can communicate but currently if you want to join this hassle, drop me an email at

 >krzysiek.zgondek@gmail.com.

+You can also leave BEEP message with pull request.

 ### BEEP - Bricks Evolution and Enhancement Process